carpentries/carpentries.org/content/about-us/_index.md

 The Carpentries administration and other essential operations are held together by a small Core Team, but the majority of our impact is achieved through the efforts of volunteer participants in our global and local communities.
 The global Carpentries community consists of Instructors, Trainers, Maintainers, Lesson Developers, Member Organisations, committee or task force members, and other supporters who participate, synchronously or asynchronously, in building our programs for all to share.

-## Lesson Programs

-The Carpentries has three official lesson programs, each providing lessons catered to a specific audience or purpose.
-Our workshops may focus on lessons from one set of curricula or mix and match lesson's to provide the audience with an experience catered to their needs.

 ## Our History

 We have a rich history that dates back to 1998 when Software Carpentry was founded with the mission of teaching lab skills for research computing.
 At that time, Greg Wilson and Brent Gorda taught workshops to teach researchers software development skills.
 Greg continued this work, building a collection of collaboratively-developed and openly-available lessons, as well as community of instructors who used those lessons to teach workshops.